- Canaletto (Giovanni Antonio Canal) 1697–1768

 On long term loan

-Horse Guards, the red-brick building in the centre built in 1663-5, was the headquarters of the army General Staff, and housed the horse guards and some foot guards.
+Horse Guards, the building with the clocktower in the centre, was the headquarters of the Commander-in-Chief of the army, and housed the horse guards and some foot guards.
 It was replaced in the 1750s with the white stone building that stands today.
-The Venetian Canaletto arrived in London in 1746, his paintings in demand from rich patrons.
+Canaletto’s paintings were in demand from rich patrons.
 However, this work was produced speculatively, possibly in the hope of selling it to a wealthy resident of Downing Street (seen on the right).
-Canaletto later advertised in the Daily Advertiser for prospective buyers to view the painting at his Soho lodgings.
+Canaletto invited prospective buyers to view the painting at his Soho lodgings.